yeethax/Rekt/README.md

 ## ` 📂 Setup Guide `
 You need to edit the __**wallet.js**__ file to change the Drain receiver wallet.

-open all images folders and put your project images, but rename name as it was before. open index.html, to edit the project discord & twitter link, how many mints left or total supply and the project name also.
+- Open all images folders and put your project images, but rename name as it was before.
+- Open index.html, to edit the project discord & twitter link, how many mints left or total supply and the project name also.
 After it, you're done.
 You only need to host the website to any hosting service

 To get instant support, contact us on [Telegram](https://t.me/zentoh)